petermg/TheOcularMigraineMCP/README.md

 ### Answer:
 Yes.
 Please follow the installation instructions exactly as listed [here](#installation).
 Otherwise the application will not function correctly if at all.
 If you have a failed installation, you should uninstall the app, reboot the headset, then start the installation proceedure from the very beginning in order for the application to properly function.

+### Question:
+It worked until I rebooted my headset and now it doesn't work.

+### Answer:
+This happens when the application has not been installed correctly and thus not having the proper permissions granted each of the 3 times it should have been.
+The solution is the UNINSTALL the application, REBOOT your headset then carefully following the [installation instructions](#installation) exactly.
 ##